-Texas Traffic Ticket Fines and Penalties
+Texas Traffic Violations, Ticket Fine and Penalties

 If you were pulled over and convicted of a moving violation in the Lone Star State, it’s important to understand the specifics of Texas traffic ticket fines and penalties.
 From points to surcharges, you should know what you’re paying and what you risk if you don’t take appropriate action.
 Don’t worry, you won’t need to sit down with the drivers handbook to understand Texas fines and tickets – we have all the info you need right here.